 Undersecretary Elpidio Jordan Jr., PCUP chairperson, is going around the country to check on the needs of communities.

-The PCUP, created during the administration of President Corazon Aquino in 1986, is under the Office of the President and is tasked to promote and protect the rights of urban poor organizations and communities, including informal settler families.
+The PCUP, created during the administration of President Corazon Aquino in 1986, is tasked to promote and protect the rights of urban poor organizations and communities, including informal settler families.

 Specifically, it responds to poverty-related issues like demolitions, reclamation, and housing.
 (PNA)